TRPMAN/DevOps-1/README.md

 5. SSH in Tomcat and setup in VM
 6. Build Web in Tomcat VM and deploy on Tomcat
 7. SSH in Nginx and config to route to Tomcat
-8. Test by using Nginx's VM ip address
+8. Access the app via the Nginx VM's IP address to verify everything works
 ---
 Thanks for visiting! 💡